ZenRows/scrapy-zenrows-middleware/README.md

 ### Output Filter

 You can also specify the data you want to scrape with the `OUTPUTS` settings option.
-For instance, to parse tables automatically.
-You don't need to include this option if you don't need it.
+Note that you don't need to include the OUTPUTS option if you don't need it.

+For instance, to parse tables automatically:

 _settings.py_